 Basement Paint Color Breakdown

 - Walls – Para Cashmere (SR-13) | Para Thunderstorm (SR-72)

 - Ceiling, Trim and Doors- Para Snowfall (SR-29)

 - Cabinets- Para Shoreline (SR-43)

-Have you tried the Sarah Richardson Paint Collection?
-I’d love to know which colors you adore.
+Have you tried the Sarah Richardson Paint Colors yet?
+I’d love to know which ones you adore.